varun-s22/taste-tracker/README.md

 To run this locally,

-- First go to the `loop-frontend` directory, either by manually opening the folder, or by

-        cd loop-frontend

-This is the root folder for React App.
+- Go to the root folder for React App.

 - Install the packages using